Federal Publications logo FEDERAL

 Description:

-NAICS was jointly developed by three agencies: the Instituto Nacional de Estadística y Geografía of Mexico, the United States Office of Management and Budget, and Statistics Canada.
+NAICS was jointly developed by three agencies: the Instituto Nacional de Estadística, Geografía e Informática of Mexico; the United States Office of Management and Budget; and Statistics Canada.
 The goal was to provide a consistent framework for the collection, analysis and dissemination of industrial statistics used by government policy analysts, academics and researchers, the business community and the public.

 This revision makes industrial statistics produced in the three countries even more comparable.
 The revision is scheduled to go into effect for the reference year 2007 in Canada and the United States, and for 2009 in Mexico.
 NAICS was developed to provide a consistent framework for the collection, analysis and dissemination of industrial statistics used by government policy analysts, academics and researchers, the business community and the public.